justinyjt/tp/docs/UserGuide.md

 * `list` followed by, `unfavourite 1` unfavourites the 1<sup>st</sup>
   company in Tinner.

+### Changing the reminder window: `setWindow` <a id="c-setWindow-c"></a>

+* The parameter `REMINDER_WINDOW` specifies the period (in days) in which you will receive reminders before a role's reminder date.
+* Sets the reminder window to the specified `REMINDER_WINDOW`.
+* All roles with reminder dates that are within the specified `REMINDER_WINDOW` days away from today will show up in the reminders window.

+Format: `setWindow REMINDER_WINDOW`

+Examples:

+* `setWindow 14` would make Tinner remind you of an upcoming reminder two weeks prior to the associated role's reminder date.

 ### Exiting the program : `exit` <a id="c-exit"></a>